WASHINGTON — Something odd happened to the US Navy a few days ago. Somewhere between February and March, the fleet lost nine ships.

 Republicans, particularly the House majority, want to portray the Obama administration as weak in providing shipbuilding funds, with dire predictions of a fleet of 240 ships or so.

-A year ago, the administration altered the way it counts the fleet, adding some ships not previously counted, resulting in a jump from 283 ships to 290.
-Opponents on the Hill cried foul, arguing the Navy was artificially inflating the fleet's size, and inserted language into the 2015 Defense Authorization Act to force the service to return to the old rules.
+A year ago, the administration altered the way it counts the fleet, adding in some ships not previously counted, resulting in a jump from 283 ships to 290.
+Opponents on the Hill cried foul, arguing the Navy was artificially inflating the fleet's size, and inserted language into the 2015 Defense Authorization Act to essentially force the service to return to the old rules.
 It's those new — uh, old — requirements that the Navy has just implemented.

 "Ship counting changes reflect direction outlined in the 2015 act," Lt.
 Rob Myers, a Navy spokesman at the Pentagon, said on March 6.
 "The change in the numbers does not reflect an actual change in our ship inventory; rather, what has changed is the counting methodology, which excludes certain ships such as patrol coastal ships and hospital ships.
 Despite these changes, we affirm our commitment to reaching over 300 ships by the early 2020s and this is reinforced by ship procurement in our 2016 budget submission."